Texas-Robotics-Academy/markdown/in_person/programming_math.md

 {{ site.data.alerts.callout_code_div }}
 ```
 int rem;
-rem = 5%2;
+rem = 5 % 2;
 ```
 {{ site.data.alerts.end }}

 {{ site.data.alerts.note }}
-In programming there is a difference between variable defintition and assignment.
-The first line in the above code block is an example of variable definition because a variable of type `int` named rem was declared.
-The second line is an example of variable assignment because the variable was given the value of 5%2.
+In programming, there is a difference between variable declaration and assignment.
+The first line in the above code block is an example of variable declaration because a variable of type `int` named rem was declared (it now exists in the code).
+The second line is an example of variable assignment because the variable was given the value of 5 % 2 (it is given a value to store).

+You could combine the declaration and assignment into the following code: `int rem = 5 % 2;` This produces the same effect and is arguably easier.
 {{ site.data.alerts.end }}

-This is very useful in programming, since you can easily decide if a number is even, odd, or a multiple of some other number.
+Using the remainder operator (%) is very useful in programming since you can easily decide if a number is even, odd, or a multiple of some other number.

 ### Exercise 3.2.1:
 Copy the code above (Tutorial 3.2.1) into a new file named ex_3_2_1.cpp in the directory named 3_2.
 Then compile and run this program to ensure it is working properly.